Macrometacorp/docs/docs/cep/query-guide/query.md

 **Syntax**

-Window should be defined by using the `window <window-name>` next to the input stream as shown below.
+Define the window by using the `window <window-name>` next to the input stream as shown below.

 ```
 insert <ouput event type>? into <output stream>